theSage21/lorentz-embeddings/README.md

 An example of a binary tree being embedded in the Lorentz space and then visualized using Poincaré space.
 ![Binary Tree Embedding](embeddings/binary_tree.png)

+**NOTE** :  [@lambdaofgod](https://github.com/lambdaofgod) has generously ported this work to use sparse matrices and a bunch of other nice things!
+Go check out the PR at https://github.com/theSage21/lorentz-embeddings/pull/15 .
+We haven't merged that work since it does not have updated examples.
+If you have the time please go ahead and submit a PR to either their repo or this one.

 Usage
 -----